misyed/PyPal/README.md

 # PyPal: Wi-Fi Trace Synchronisation and Merging Tool

 This is a **one-off extended version** of the Wi-Fi trace synchronisation and merging tool [**PyPal**](https://gitlab.lip6.fr/syed/pypal), developed during the author’s Ph.D. research.
-This version introduces performance improvement and a graphical user interface (GUI) to simplify execution.
+This version introduces performance efficiency and a graphical user interface (GUI) to simplify execution.

 ---